Showing posts with label Society. Show all posts

 On the Hiddenness of God

-I emailed The Hiddenness of God to thousands of mathematicians, to see if any were interested in the proof buried beneath the foundations of their subject, and I have had some replies already.
-The following conversation has been edited, but it is fairly typical, in case you were wondering what mathematicians would make of my proof.
+I recently emailed my book, The Hiddenness of God, to hundreds of academic mathematicians, to see whether or not mathematicians would be interested in the proof buried beneath the foundations of their subject, and I have had some replies already.
+The following conversation has been edited, but it is fairly typical, in case you were wondering (as I was) what mathematicians would think of my proof.

 Mathematician: It's true that if we take "Cantor's paradox" as a standalone result, rather than as the obvious (in retrospect) conclusion of his construction of sets of demonstrably different cardinality, it looks more like Russell's paradox.
 That's not the angle I'm used to seeing it from, but I think I see your point.
 Nonetheless, in Cantor's case we don't have to redefine "truth", we merely have to redefine "set" so that some things we would have naively called sets are "classes" with a smaller set of permitted construction rules.
 As for the relevance to God: I am not a believer, but quite happy to argue hypotheticals.
 I agree with Aquinas that any god that exists must be bound by the laws of logic.
 These are the same laws of logic that bind us: and I see no reason why using a definition of "set" that Cantor showed to be inconsistent could be a divine attribute, let alone why we should want it to be so.
 Aquinas says in effect that, regarding logic, what's good enough for Cantor (if Cantor is right) is good enough for God.
 You don't get around Cantor by supposing "theological unions" of sets that somehow differ from those of set theory (or, if you do, you must explain their properties fully and equiconsistently with ZFC or some other well-defined system).